SummerSlam (2022): Storylines

 At WrestleMania 38, social media influencer Logan Paul teamed with The Miz in a tag team match in which they were victorious.
 However, displeased that Paul scored the pinfall, Miz turned on and attacked Paul.
 In June, photos began surfacing of Paul training for an in-ring return and then on June 30, it was announced that Paul had officially signed with WWE.
 In a short video following the announcement, Paul said he was coming for The Miz.
 Paul then appeared on the July 18 episode of Raw to confront Miz and challenged him to a match at SummerSlam.
 Miz initially rejected, but after being goaded by Paul, Miz accepted.

 At the previous year's SummerSlam, Becky Lynch made a return from maternity leave and faced Bianca Belair in an impromptu match where she defeated Belair in 26 seconds to win the SmackDown Women's Championship.
 The two would face each other again at WrestleMania 38, this time for Lynch's Raw Women's Championship, where Belair was victorious.
 Over the next few months, Lynch failed various attempts to regain the championship.
 On the July 11 episode of Raw, during Belair's title defense, Lynch caused Belair to lose via countout, but Belair retained the title.
 The following week, Lynch stated that whoever was the champion by the end of the night would defend the title against her at SummerSlam.
 Lynch then attacked Belair, with the women's championship match occurring immediately afterwards.
 Belair again retained, keeping her as the defending champion heading into her match against Lynch at SummerSlam, with Belair vowing to rewrite what happened at SummerSlam the previous year.

-On the June 27 episode of Raw, The Mysterios (Rey Mysterio and Dominik Mysterio were confronted backstage by Judgment Day members Damian Priest and Finn Bálor, who wanted Dominik to join their faction.
+On the June 27 episode of Raw, The Mysterios (composed of Rey and Dominik Mysterio) were confronted backstage by Judgment Day members Damian Priest and Finn Bálor, who wanted Dominik to join their faction.
 This led to a match between the two teams for the following week, where Priest and Bálor attacked The Mysterios before the match began, but The Mysterios were still able to defeat Priest and Bálor with an Eddie Guerrero chair trick.
 The following week, Bálor and Priest confronted Dominik backstage, suggesting that he join The Judgment Day.
 This led to a match between Bálor and Rey, where Bálor won.
 On the July 18 episode, after Judgment Day again suggested Dominik join their group, Priest defeated Rey.
 After the match, Priest and Bálor threatened Rey with a Con-chair-to, but Dominik made the save.
 On the final Raw before SummerSlam, in what was Rey's 20 year anniversary of his WWE debut, Rey and Dominik defeated Bálor and Priest.
 While they were celebrating backstage, however, Priest and Rhea Ripley, also from Judgment Day, attacked them, with Priest sending Rey through a table.
 Later that night, a No Disqualification tag team match pitting The Mysterios against Bálor and Priest was made official for SummerSlam.